Overview

 Facilitating adaptive growth

-The second central process normally depends on the relationship established in the first.
+The second central process of attachment-based psychotherapy normally depends on the relationship established in the first.
 It typically focuses on facilitating and strengthening adaptive thoughts, behaviors, and emotions by addressing the maladaptive thoughts, behaviors, and emotions the patient may have learned to suppress or overemphasize in early insecure attachment relationships.
 This can be thought of as “re-parenting” the client’s inner child.
 The client, as an adult, can extend care and compassion to their inner child throughout this process, taking back power from their caregivers and gaining inner strength.

 Based on previous conversations about the client’s childhood and maladaptive coping skills, the therapist can guide them to consider ways to shift these coping skills to be healthier and more constructive.
 This can be an enlightening process of learning and growth in which the client begins to fully understand how the protective mechanisms they developed as a child could be holding them back in their current relationships.